 The curriculum provides content in human behavior and the social environment, social welfare policy and services, practice theory and skills, research and field education.
 The field education component (450 supervised hours) provides students with a hands-on learning experience at human service agencies throughout New Hampshire.
 The curriculum and field assignments integrate content on values and ethics, human diversity, populations-at-risk and the promotion of social and economic justice.

-The Social Work Department offers minors in
+The Social Work Program offers minors in

 The Social Work Program has a 2+2 Agreement with NHTI, Concord’s Community College.